Send your first event in 5 minutes

 -H "Authorization: Bearer $AXEL_API_KEY" \

--d '{ "name": "stripe-prod", "max_events_per_minute": 600 }'The response includes a per-source ingest token.
+-d '{ "name": "my-webhook", "max_events_per_minute": 600 }'The response includes a per-source ingest token.
 Store it as a secret in your producer's environment.

 POST https://ingest.axelapp.ai/in/{source_id}